 Naturally, I checked Netflix first.
 Interestingly, its UK library only worked with the private gateway.
 Meanwhile, both the regular and streaming-optimized servers only made me see the international library.

 As for BBC iPlayer, it didn’t work with any of the servers, including the private gateway.
-Finally, DAZN and Hulu didn’t work with any of the US servers.
+Finally, Hulu didn’t work with any of the US servers.

 All in all, Perimeter 81 wouldn’t be my go-to VPN for streaming.
 Luckily for the service, showing geo-blocked content isn’t its primary purpose.